MC-Hub-Official/MC-Hub-Official.github.io/chat.md

 [KryptoYT] + [Blaaze] ok i wont change 404.html :smiley:

-[thegeek101] Cool facts Christopher! check out the new seed from Anonymous (guess who that is :embarrassed:
+[thegeek101] Cool facts Christopher! check out the new seed from Anonymous (guess who that is :flushed:)